-Reading Time: 3 minutes.
-This blog post describes how set the SharePoint’s ULS level to “Extra Verbose” (VerboseEx) using PowerShell.
+This blog post describes how to set SharePoint’s ULS level to “Extra Verbose” (VerboseEx) using PowerShell.
 This is not possible using the browser UI, so some POSH magic is required!
 Luckily, it’s quite straightforward, but to avoid filling your hard drive(s) with huge log files, you should reset the level when you’re done debugging!
 Description of the solution By default, ULS logging is somewhat non-detailed.
 This means that a lot…Continue reading Using PowerShell to set ULS logging level to “extra verbose” to catch all the events in the logs

-Reading Time: 3 minutes.
 Have you ever run into this, very non-descriptive and weird SharePoint error message “Cannot uninstall the LanguagePack 0 because it is not deployed”?
-You could encounter it while running some PowerShell scripts – most typically, when trying to update a wsp solution.
+You could encounter it while running some PowerShell scripts – most typically when trying to update a wsp solution.
 I have, and luckily often easily solved!
-Symptoms Assume you’re trying to install, update or uninstall a SharePoint solution (.wsp package) using PowerShell-commands Install-SPSolution, Update-SPSolution or Uninstall-SPSolution (respectively).
-Operation fails with the following (or similar) error: Error: Cannot uninstall the LanguagePack 0 because it […]
+Symptoms Assume you’re trying to install, update or uninstall a SharePoint solution (.wsp package) using PowerShell-commands Install-SPSolution, Update-SPSolution, or Uninstall-SPSolution (respectively).
+The…Continue reading Powershell Error: Cannot uninstall the LanguagePack 0 because it is not deployed.

-Reading Time: 1 minute.
 Sometimes – pretty often in the good old on-premises world, actually – you’ll need to have a copy of all the packages that are deployed to a certain farm.
 So – how to download all of the deployed farm solutions (essentially, cabinet files renamed to .wsp) from a farm?
 Luckily, it’s quite easy!
 Solution To download all deployed farm solutions (wsp-packages) from a SharePoint farm is pretty simple using PowerShell.…Continue reading The quickest way to download all the wsp-packages in a SharePoint farm